Visual Arts Graduates

 Ben Hamburger ’10 spent a year (2012) painting murals and teaching art in Thailand, Cambodia and India, and he's now (2014) doing the same in Bolivia.

-Kristin Harrison ’01 (MFA, University of Texas, Austin) has worked for years as a photographer, writer and editor for national publications including National Geographic Traveler, the Washington Post, Women's Running Magazine and Where International.
+Kristin Harrison ’01 has worked for years as a photographer, writer and editor for national publications including National Geographic Traveler, the Washington Post, Women's Running Magazine and Where International.

 James Heaton ’88 is President and Creative Director of the branding firm The Tronvig Group, based in Brooklyn, New York.

-Stanton Hunter '80 (MFA, University of Southern California) is Professor of Ceramics and Sculpture at Chaffey College in California.
+Stanton Hunter ’80 is Professor of Ceramics and Sculpture at Chaffey College in California.

 Stuart Hyatt ’97 is an interdisciplinary artist and musician.
 His cd package design for his own collaborative recording Clouds was one of five finalists for a Grammy Award in 2006.
 Stuart recently earned a Masters of Architecture from Ball State University (in addition to his MFA from Indiana University), and he is a member of the M12 Collective, an innovative art and design group.
 Founder of Team Records, he has most recently has been engaged in a project of mapping sounds in Indianapolis.